 Collection period: During the month following the reference month.

 Data sources and methodology

-The survey covers the operations of establishments earning gross annual total operating revenue (excluding subsidies) of $1,000,000 or more annually from urban transit operations.
+The survey covers the operations of establishments which have urban and/or inter-city transit operations.
 An establishment is defined as the smallest reporting unit capable of reporting all elements of basic industrial statistics.